Bachelor's Degree

 Credits: 5

 Through supervised clinical experience, the student begins hands-on training in a behavioral health/human services field, focusing on: intake interviewing, case management, assessment of client/consumer needs, intervention strategies, individual and group counseling, outreach activities, recording procedures, appropriate use of community referral and networking resources, staff relations, and inter-agency communication.
+This class may be repeated for up to a total of ten credits.
 This class may include students from multiple sections.

 Must be seeking a Bachelor of Applied Science in Behavioral Healthcare degree to enroll.
 If interested, visit pencol.edu/bas